 - Question: Is there an income limit for the Basic STAR exemption?

 Answer: Yes.
-The Basic STAR exemption will no longer be available on parcels having an annual "affiliated income" of greater than $500,000 (as determined by the Department of Taxation and Finance).
+The Basic STAR exemption will no longer be available on parcels having an annual "affiliated income" of greater than $250,000 (as determined by the Department of Taxation and Finance).
 Affiliated income means the combined income of all the owners and their spouses who resided on the parcel as of the applicable taxable status date.
-Income has the same meaning as it does concerning the Enhanced STAR exemption (i.e., federal AGI less taxable IRA distributions-see Q. #5 under Enhanced Exemption: Income).
-For the 2014-15 school year, the income determinations will be based upon returns for the 2012 income tax year; for the 2015-16 school year, returns from the 2013 income tax year will be so used; and so on.
+Income has the same meaning as it does concerning the Enhanced STAR exemption (that is, federal AGI less taxable IRA distributions-see Q. #5 under Enhanced Exemption: Income).
+For the 2020-21 school year, the income determinations will be based upon returns for the 2018 income tax year; for the 2021-22 school year, returns from the 2019 income tax year will be so used; and so on.
 Homeowners with affiliated income exceeding $250,000, but no greater than $500,000 may be eligible for the STAR credit.

 - Question: The applicant is not a citizen of the United States.
 May the exemption be granted?

 Answer: Yes, if the eligibility requirements are otherwise satisfied.
 There is no citizenship requirement in the STAR exemption.

 - Question: An applicant was unable to file the STAR application on time because of a documented medical emergency.
 May an exception be made in the same way as for the senior citizens exemption?